 They can also provide you with a list of housing agencies which have agreements with the university regarding accommodation for new international students.
 It is best to take advantage of these offers and arrange housing before your arrival so that you are guaranteed a place to stay.

 Universities usually offer international first-year Bachelor’s and Master’s students the option of living in pre-arranged student housing.
 Student who came for preparatory or short courses also should arrange a living space through their institution and well in advance.
-For example, read how students of NHTV Breda University of Applied Sciences find a place to live.
+For example, read how students of NHTV Breda University of Applied Sciences find a place to live and how VU University Amsterdam provides its students with housing.

 After this first year, or in some cases 6 months, students generally begin to look for housing on their own.